api3-ecosystem/sportmonks-example/README.md

 Please follow the setup instructions [here](#installation-and-setup) before going to step 2

 #### 2. Deploy the Requester contract
-run the following command to deply a requester contract
+run the following command to deploy a requester contract

 ```
 yarn deploy-rrp-requester
 ```

-this will deploy the RrpRequester contract.
-You can use this contract as a template to make calls to the sportsmonk API.
+this will deploy the `RrpRequester` contract.
+You can use this contract as a template to make calls to the Sportsmonk API.

+Make sure to change your RRP Address in the `deploy/deploy_RrpRequester.js` file.
+Check out the RRP Address for your chain [here](https://docs.api3.org/reference/airnode/latest/)

-Once you run the command note down the RrpRequester address
+Once you run the command note down the `RrpRequester` address.

 #### 3. Deriving the sponsorWallet and funding it